vetorsilence/website/site/content/books/the-laws-of-simplicity.md

 ---

 It's good.
-I mean it starts off strong, and I love the bits about reducing, and the quote at the wind &mdash; "Simplicity is about subtracting the obvious, and adding the meaningful" &mdash; sums it up well, but it definitely falls apart in the second half.
-Still, a good read, and a strong bibliography at the end to boot.
+I mean it starts off strong, and I love the bits about reducing, and the quote at the end &mdash; "Simplicity is about subtracting the obvious, and adding the meaningful" &mdash; sums things up well (no pun intended), but it definitely falls apart in the second half.

+Still, a good, brisk read, and a strong bibliography at the end as well.